programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Introduction

-YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos to it each month.
-In this lesson, you will learn how to download YouTube comments and analyze the comments as textual data using the natural language processing algorithm Wordfish.
+YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos each month.
+In this lesson, you will learn how to download YouTube comments and analyze them as textual data using the natural language processing algorithm Wordfish.
 Designed for scaling textual data using [unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning), Wordfish captures the primary dimensions of latent meaning within a corpus.

-This lesson will introduce readers to the way both YouTube videos and the comments written by users in response can be a valuable resource for researchers who are interested in analyzing discourse on the internet.
+This lesson will introduce readers to the way both YouTube videos and the comments written by users in response can be valuable resources for researchers who are interested in analyzing discourse on the internet.
 Readers will learn how to use the R programming language and the text mining algorithm Wordfish to explore a collection of YouTube comments.
-Wordfish is useful for measuring ideological polarity in a set of documents, and for this lesson's sample dataset, we've collected comments submitted by viewers of [Black Lives Matter](https://en.wikipedia.org/wiki/Black_Lives_Matter) videos posted to YouTube by right- and left-leaning news sources in the United States in 2020.
+Wordfish is useful for measuring ideological polarity in a set of documents, and for this lesson's sample dataset, we've collected comments submitted by viewers of [Black Lives Matter](https://en.wikipedia.org/wiki/Black_Lives_Matter) videos posted to YouTube by right- and left-leaning news sources in the United States during 2020.

-This lesson will guide you through three key steps for 1) data collection, 2) cleaning and modeling, and 3) analysis and visualization.
+This lesson will guide you through three key phases of 1) data collection, 2) data preparation (cleaning and modeling), and 3) data analysis (including generating visualizations).

 First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data, as well as the basics of installing R and RStudio, and using the open-source [YouTube Data Tools](https://ytdt.digitalmethods.net/) software.
 The [Data Collection section](#data-collection) then explains how to access and query YouTube’s Application Programming Interface (API) with the user-friendly YouTube Data Tools to download video metadata and comments.
 A brief discussion explains how to use YouTube Data Tools to search for and download video comments as tabular data (`.csv` file) for further manual or computational analysis with and beyond R.